Computer Glasses & Blue Light Protection

 Step #1: Schedule an Eye Exam

 If you are experiencing any of these symptoms, then it’s time to speak with your eye doctor.
 Make an appointment with Jeffrey C. Johnson, O. D. for a comprehensive eye exam.
 The doctor will check your eyes and general vision, while asking you about your daily activities and computer use.
 Based on your individual needs, the doctor will create a custom course of action for you.

 Not only is it a good idea to have your eyes examined regularly, but the doctor may discover other vision issues that may increase the frequency of your symptoms.
 This can occur without the patient even being aware of it, so book an appointment today.

 Visual Aids and Tools for Digital Eye Strain

 Advances in technology make it possible for people with DES to get some relief.
 Anti-glare covers for a desktop computer screen and a brighter screen resolution can make it easier on the eyes, decreasing or even eliminating the need to squint or sit too close to your screen.
 Proper desk chairs with good back support and ergonomic accessories like keyboards and computer stands can all improve your sitting posture for a more comfortable work environment.

-Dr. Jeffrey C. Johnson will be glad to recommend a number of visual aids or devices that can help with your Digital Eye Strain symptoms, for more comfortable long-term computer use.
+Jeffrey C. Johnson, O. D. will be glad to recommend a number of visual aids or devices that can help with your Digital Eye Strain symptoms, for more comfortable long-term computer use.